What is Localization?

 This is a trick question, as there actually is no standing term in this context.
-Globalization is mostly a political term describing the "flattening" of the globe, and the interconnectedness of modern societies and mostly markets.
+Globalization is mostly a political term describing the "flattening" of the globe, and the interconnectedness of modern societies and most markets.
 In our context, let's look at globalization this way: You have a product you want to sell to the world, now everything you need to do to accomplish that, is part of your globalization strategy.
-That starts with localization, but it also includes an international marketing plan, global sales and support channels, distribution, and preparing for legal issues.
+That starts with localization, but it also includes an international marketing plan, global sales, and support channels, distribution, and preparing for legal issues.
 It is important to look at globalization as a big picture thing that needs careful planning and execution, it cannot be accomplished "on the side", and it usually involves everyone in your team, plus outside experts.
-It costs money, time and effort, all of which can heavily distract from actually developing your product.
+It costs money, time, and effort, all of which can heavily distract from actually developing your product.

 Why you should care about localization

 Lastly, LingoHub can help with the entire localization workflow of your product development process.
-Talk to us or try it out, together we want to make sure getting your product out to millions of users worldwide is not a hassle and wont cost unnecessary overhead.
+Talk to us or try it out, together we want to make sure getting your product out to millions of users worldwide is not a hassle and won’t cost unnecessary overhead.